bernardoamc/minitag/README.md

 # Only run tests that are tagged with 'unit' and are NOT 'parallel'
 $ bundle exec rake test --tag 'unit' --tag '~parallel'
 ```

+## FAQ

+### Is this gem compatible with Rails?

+Yes.
+Found any problems?
+Please open an issue or reach out to me.

+### Is this gem compatible with the spec part of minitest?

+For the most part yes, but tagging `describe` blocks are not supported.

+### When should I use this gem?

+- When there's a need to split a test suite into different CI steps.
+- During development, it's helpful to have extra flexibility when running a big
+  test suite.
+- When there are tests that you want to run only occasionality.
+For example,
+  tests that perform network calls or have expensive side effects.

 ## Development